Bangis041/THM/Ignite.md

 # ENUMERATION

 I pasted the ip in my browser and it gave me a page, a FUEL CMS page.
-I tried moving round but there was nothing, Using the image of the second scan with nmap, i still use coconut head to check robots.txr and still nothing too.
+I tried moving round but there was nothing, Using the image of the second scan with nmap, i still use coconut head to check robots.txt and still nothing too.
 I did a directory fuzzing and i got a number of directories.

 ![image](https://github.com/user-attachments/assets/0231f25d-f270-4bba-8008-48c10cc40bce)